PDuckworth/strands_lucie/README_open_day.md

 4. strands UI       -- MARY server... starting (allows lucie to speak).

-5. navigation       -- main script for loading map and waypoints.
+5. navigation       -- main script for loading robot map and waypoints.
 More info [here](https://github.com/strands-project/strands_navigation/tree/indigo-devel/topological_navigation)

 6. rviz             -- for visualisation.

-  Check RVIZ: check the map loads, the robot model is correcly positioned, laser (red dots) appear and the waypoints can be seen as green arrows.
+  Check RVIZ: check the map loads, the robot model is correcly positioned, laser (red dots) appear and the waypoints can be seen as green arrows. (more info below).

   If Lucie is not located on the charge station, there is a '2D Pose Estimate' button at the top which can be used to set her position in the map.

-  Tip: Often you can uncheck and then re-check the tick box (in the left panel) for the specific topic to be shown.
+  Tip: Often topics don't load, and you can uncheck and then re-check the tick box (in the left panel) for the specific topic to be shown.

 7. people           -- to detect and log to the database people detection.
 (Ctrl + b then 'down arrow' to switch between panes).

-  trajectories     -- to stitch detections into people trajectories (and log them).
+  (split-pane): trajectories     -- to stitch detections into people trajectories (and log them).
+(Ctrl+b then down arrow to select bottom pane).
+.

 8. schedule         -- always start before the routine below (wait a minute)

-    routine          -- sends tasks (= wait at different waypoints).
+   (split-pane): routine          -- sends tasks which are to navigate to the different waypoints.
+(Ctrl+b then down arrow to select bottom pane).

   more info [here](https://github.com/strands-project/strands_executive/blob/hydro-release/README.md) and [here](https://github.com/strands-project/strands_executive)